What is dry needling?

 Winter is a tedious season for many people in a normal year, let alone amid the coronavirus pandemic.
 Living and working indoors in the same space day after day can be difficult, and especially around the holidays we may find …

-Amid the COVID-19 pandemic, many of us have been hunkered at home more than usual.
-If you’re planning to travel for the holidays, remember to take extra precautions to keep yourself and your family safe: sanitize surfaces before you touch …
+If you’re planning to travel for the holidays, remember to take extra precautions to keep yourself and your family safe: sanitize surfaces before you touch them, wear masks in crowded public spaces, and take extra care of your body.
+Travel …

 Do the holidays have you so stressed that you’re experiencing pain?
 If so, Asher Bogdanove, a third-year student in DMU’s doctor of physical therapy degree program, and Kari Smith, P.T., D.P.T., BCB-PMD, manager of the DMU Physical Therapy Clinic, here …